CCN-Support/CCN_Wiki/docs/source/troubleshooting.rst

   - If nothing seems to be wrong with the sensors, check the finger attachment itself.
 Make sure it is undamaged and snugly encases the sensor loop inside.
 If the attachment is ripped or missing, there are new ones in the scanner suite in the labelled drawer with the other physio equipment.
 If it does not appear damaged, clean it thoroughly and try again.
 Sometimes a careful cleaning helps recover the sensor's sensitivity.

-.. dropdown:: MR-Safe Glasses
+.. dropdown:: MR-Safe glasses

    **Cleaning the glasses**

-   * There are supplies (glass-cleaning solution, wipes) for cleaning the MR-safe glasses in the same cabinet where the glasses are stored.
+   There are supplies (glass-cleaning solution, wipes) for cleaning the MR-safe glasses in the same cabinet where the glasses are stored.
 Please use them, not the Lysol wipes, to clean the glasses without damaging them.

    **Lensometer**

    A tool for measuring the prescription on an eyeglass lens.

    It works, but is not the easiest tool to use, so is not generally recommended for helping you determine the prescription of a participant's glasses.
-Typically used by staff to check the prescription on the MR-safe lenses in the case when the labels have worn off.
+Typically used by staff to check the prescription on the MR-safe lenses when the labels have worn off.

    1. The device is stored in a small, rectangular box in the cabinet with the MR glasses.
 Find the white box under the cleaning wipes.